Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 In my many “ARM Is Going To Take Over The World” screeds, this section used to be titled “What Is ARM?”
 But since the Nvidia announcement, I think we can dispense with that.
 Still, there are some important things to keep in mind from the technical side.

 First off, ARM does not design or fabricate chips.
 They make an instruction set, core designs and reference designs.
-Their customers — Apple, Qualcomm (QCOM), Samsung, and many others — license that IP from them and design the chips.
-A big winner at the end are the fabs, especially TSMC, who can barely keep up.
+Their customers — Apple, Qualcomm (QCOM), Samsung (OTC:SSNLF), and many others — license that IP from them and design the chips.
+A big winner at the end are the fabs, especially Taiwan Semiconductor Manufacturing Co., which can barely keep up.

 ARM was originally created as a joint Apple venture to design a low power CPU for the Newton.
 That is still part of the deal today.
 The performance has iterated up year after year since the ARM1, but the power consumption advantage has remained.
 More and more, performance-per-Watt has become the relevant metric, especially in the data center, and in any product with a battery.

-We are mostly going to discuss Apple’s implementation, but generally speaking the next big advantage that ARM has over x86 is that Apple and all the rest get to make the chip they want to make, for their devices, software and customers.
+We are mostly going to discuss Apple’s implementation, but generally speaking, the next big advantage that ARM has over x86 is that Apple and all the rest get to make the chip they want to make, for their devices, software and customers.
 They get to focus on the things they need, and leave out the things they don’t.
 They control their own roadmap, which is, again, what Nvidia wants to spend $40 billion on.

 But computing has also gotten much more complex.
 The days of a general purpose CPU doing everything are slowly fading as we reach the atomic limits of silicon.
 Specialization is required.
 Nvidia’s vision for ARM is that it forms a base for a CPU-GPU-TPU hardware stack in the data center.
 To keep scaling up to the demands of workloads, the data center needs to have specialized units each doing what they are best at.
 We see the same sort of specialization going on when we dig into Apple’s M1.